lorenzoccn/Biodiversidade/README.md

 ## Description

-The **Biodiversity Game** allows players to explore different species, their environments, and the importance of biodiversity conservation.
-By engaging with the game, users can learn about various ecosystems, animal behaviors, and the role each species plays in maintaining ecological balance.
+The **Petunia Game** allows players to explore different species, their environments, and the importance of biodiversity conservation.

 This game was developed as part of a scientific outreach initiative to make the topic of biodiversity more accessible and enjoyable for students and the general public.